Curriculum & Assessment

 Phonics Test: In order to help our pupils read, spell and write, they are taught phonics.
 At the end of Year 1, they will be assessed to see how well they have developed their phonics knowledge.
 They will be asked to read a range of words and sets of letters.
 This will generate a score.
 Children who do not reach the required score will be re-tested at the end of Year 2 to ensure that they are ready to meet the Key Stage 2 curriculum.

-Key Stage 1 – SATs
+End of Key Stage 1 – SATs

 In Year 2, all children are assessed using Standard Attainment Tests or SATs.
 These assess children in Reading, Grammar and Spelling and Maths.
 These tests are taken during May and will be used to inform the teacher about a child’s attainment.
 Writing is assessed by the teacher using a range of work across the year to inform their judgements.
 These assessments are used to help tailor the curriculum to the needs of the children and to help measure the progress that individual pupils have made in Key Stage 1.

-Key Stage 2 – SATs
+End of Key Stage 2 – SATs

-In Year 6, all children are assessed using SATs.
+In Year 6, pupils are assessed using SATs.
 These assess children in Reading, Maths and Grammar, Punctuation and Spelling.
 These tests are taken during a week in May and will be used to inform the teacher about the child’s attainment.
 Writing is assessed by the teacher using a range of work across the year to inform their judgements.
 These assessments are used to measure the progress that the individual pupils have made in Key Stage 2.
 This information is passed onto their secondary school.

 Please speak to your class teacher if you are at all concerned, or would like more information about assessment.